royerlab/napari-chatgpt/README.md

 ----------------------------------

-## Installation:
+## Installation from within napari:

-You can also install `napari-chatgpt` directly from within napari in the Plugins>Install/Uninstall Plugins menu.
+You can install `napari-chatgpt` directly from within napari in the Plugins>Install/Uninstall Plugins menu.
-(Please note that the Omega agent will hapilly install packages in the corresponding environment)
+(Please note that the Omega agent will hapilly install packages in the corresponding environment).

+IMPORTANT NOTE: Makre sure you have a recent version of napari!
+Ideally the latest one!

+## Installation in an new conda environment (RECOMMENDED):

+Make sure you have an anaocnda/miniconda installation on your system.
+Ask ChatGPT what is that all about if you are unsure ;-)

 Create environment: